kphleger/kphleger.github.io/README.md

 "styling changes"
 	added many styling elements to styleSheet.css, and removed the <meta> tag since I don't need the page searchable.

+"background and style"
+	added a background and fixed the resulting table readability issues.
+Also made minor changes to header style and margins.